 As early as first grade, we can equip teachers with multi-year academic histories for each of their students.
 And we can empower those teachers to use these histories with their students to set meaningful goals, make mutual commitments, and possibly have a hand in changing the arc of their students’ life stories.

 K12 Lift is ready to help with this work.
-Click the green Contact Us button above to start a conversation.
+Click here to start a conversation.

 Read Next: When Analyzing Data, Don’t Lose the Forest for the Trees